samuel-skean/Dotfiles/README.md

 Here is how I administer/clone my dotfiles to a new machine.
 These instructions might be incomplete or incorrect, but they did work once.

 - Use `bash`.
 Change directory to `${HOME}`.
+- If on debian, run `sudo apt install curl build-essential git`.
+On other distros, run equivalent commands to install the same things. `build-essential` is only necessary if you use `cargo-binstall`, but I always end up wanting it.
 - Install rust, then just.
   - Rust: https://rust-lang.org/tools/install/
   - Just: Run `cargo install just`.
-    - If installing via cargo-binstall instead, be sure to install a c compiler first. (`sudo apt install build-essential` does the trick on debian).
+    - If installing via cargo-binstall instead, be sure to install a c compiler first.
 - Download the Justfile.
-(Currently, `curl https://raw.githubusercontent.com/samuel-skean/Dotfiles/refs/heads/main/Justfile > Justfile`)
+(Currently, `curl -H "Cache-Control: no-cache" -H "Pragma: no-cache" https://raw.githubusercontent.com/samuel-skean/Dotfiles/refs/heads/main/Justfile > Justfile`)
 - Run `just clone && just normal-install` from the home directory.

   (NOTE: This only works if the repo is still on Github at https://github.com/samuel-skean/Dotfiles.git.
 If it's moved, run `just clone <new_git_url> && just normal-install` instead.)